dzabbersmok/Blog-Aggregator/README.md

 # Blog-Aggregator

+## Installation
+npm i

+## Config File
+For the CLI to run you will need to create an .gatorconfig.json.
+The file should be placed in your root folder (~/.gatorconfig.json) And should look like this:

+{
+  "db_url": "connection_string",
+  "current_user_name": "username"
+}

+connection_string - connection credentials string for the PostgreSQL database current_user_name - this will be set by CLI

+## Commands
+npm run start register <username>
+register new user and set the current user to it

+npm run start addfeed <feedName> <feedURL>
+add feed for current user, feedName and feedURL arguments are required

+npm run start follow <feedURL>
+follow existing feed

+npm run start login <username>
+login (set current user) to a previously registered user

+### TODO

 ### tsconfig.json
 - **include** specifies the files to include in the compilation
 - **exclude** specifies the files to exclude from the compilation